-Ukraine says dozens killed in Russian attack on Kharkiv village
+Ukraine says dozens of people killed in Russian attack on Kharkiv village

-Ukraine says 51 killed in Russian attack on Kharkiv village
+Ukraine says 51 people killed in Russian attack on Kharkiv village

-Ukrainian officials say a six-year-old boy among those killed in attack, which appeared to be one of the deadliest in months.
+Ukrainian officials say a six-year-old boy among those killed in attack on Hroza village, where residents were attending a wake.

-Ukrainian officials say at least 51 people have been killed in a Russian missile assault on a village in the country’s northeast, in what seemed to be one of the deadliest such attacks in months.
+At least 51 people have been killed and six wounded in a Russian missile attack on a northeastern village, Ukrainian officials say.

-Oleh Syniehubov, governor of the Kharkiv region, said the afternoon strike on Thursday hit a cafe and a store in the village of Hroza, about 30km (20 miles) west of the front line town of Kupiansk, with many civilians present at the time of the attack.
+Oleh Syniehubov, governor of the Kharkiv region, said the afternoon strike on Thursday hit a cafe and a store in the village of Hroza, about 30km (20 miles) west of the front-line town of Kupiansk, with many civilians present at the time of the attack.

 Keep readinglist of 3 items